SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/sync/sync-add-erp-connection.md

 * Specify synchronization settings, and choose which fields should be shown in the search window and in the **ERP** tab.
 See [Configure field mapping][1] and [Configure list mapping][2].

-* Define the required default values for fields which normally only have one relevant value, to save the user having to enter values in these fields.
-See [Configure default values for synchronization][3].
+* [Define the required default values][3] for fields which normally only have one relevant value, to save the user having to enter values in these fields.

-* Select the order of the ERP fields displayed in the ERP tab in SuperOffice CRM.
-See [Rank fields shown in the ERP tab][4].
+* [Select the order of the ERP fields][4] displayed in the ERP tab in SuperOffice CRM.

-* If you use several ERP connections, you can choose which connections should be prioritized when synchronizing.
-See [Set synchronization priority][5].
+* If you use several ERP connections, you can [set priority for connections][5].

 * [Import data from the ERP system][6]